2 Best Early Critical Illness Plan: A Plain Vanilla Solution

 Which Early Critical Illness Plan Should I Consider?

 Now that you are convinced (hopefully) of getting an Early Critical Illness plan, the next step is to find the most suitable Early Critical Illness plan in the market.
-Based on our research, there are two Early Critical Illness plans you can consider: Tokio Marine EarlyCover and Aviva My Early Critical Illness plan.
+Based on our research, there are two Early Critical Illness plans you can consider: Tokio Marine EarlyCover and Singlife Comprehensive Critical Illness.

 Both plans are single lump sum Early Stage Critical Illness plans.
 Upon diagnosis of Critical Illness, you can make claims.
 You will then receive a lump sum payout and the plan expires.
 This is unlike a multi-pay plan where you can make multiple claims should your Critical Illness relapse or you get diagnosed with another Critical Illness.